kavia-common/personal-notes-manager-215101-215120/notes_frontend/README.md

 Behavior:
 - When Supabase is properly initialized, the UI shows a "Supabase" badge.
 - If env vars are present but initialization fails (e.g., wrong URL/key, missing library), the app falls back to localStorage for reliability and the UI shows "Local", along with an error banner describing the failure.
+- If the specified table is missing (e.g., "Could not find the table public.notes in the schema cache" or relation does not exist), the app now detects this and surfaces a clear message.
+On initial load it will automatically fall back to LocalStorage so the app remains usable.

 ## Styling